rudxde/lerna-dockerize/README.md

 ```

-This will output an Dockerfile in your projects root.
+This will output a Dockerfile in your projects root.

 ## Configuration